gregpriday/laravel-zyte-api/README.md

 composer require gregpriday/laravel-zyte-api
 ```

-Laravel's package auto-discovery feature automatically registers the service provider and facade, so there's no need for manual registration.
+Laravel's package auto-discovery feature will automatically register the service provider and facade.

 ## Configuration

-Publish the package configuration to your project to set up your Zyte API key and other settings:
+To configure your Zyte API key and other settings, publish the package configuration file:

 ```bash
 php artisan vendor:publish --provider="GregPriday\ZyteApi\ZyteApiServiceProvider"
 ```

-This command creates a `config/zyte-api.php` file.
-You should edit this file to include your Zyte API key:
+This command will create a `config/zyte-api.php` file in your project.
+Open this file and add your Zyte API key:

 ```php
 return [